socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 Vendors will leverage their vendor specific authorization token and the Judicial Analytics Pipeline to upload and validate data.
-A connection will qualify for certification and verification if a `SUCCESS` response is received for at least 10 records per program, and there are no errors within the Pipeline’s internal logs.
+A connection will qualify for certification and verification if a `SUCCESS` response is received for at least 1 record per program, and there are no errors within the Pipeline’s internal logs.

 Each Vendor should submit all available data elements and